Protect Webster Woods

 While Bare Pond (and a small buffer zone around it) is protected from development by state wetlands regulations, most of the land could be developed by Boston College for use as dorms, classroom or office buildings, or parking lots.
 Such development would be a devastating blow to a beloved conservation area.

 The site development plan shown above is not currently under consideration.
 However, it gives an idea of the extent of development that might be possible on the land.

-Please contact Mayor Setti Warren and members of the Board of Aldermen to urge them to take action to preserve this conservation land.
+Please contact Mayor Setti Warren and members of the Newton City Council to urge them to take action to preserve this conservation land.